team-sandiego/ohdeer/README.md

 ### Survey:

 The survey component of the application allows the user to input their observation data using the Survey 123 Connect interface.
-The survey can be accessed by searching ohDeer on the Downloadable Surveys list in the Survey123 application (accessible using the Survey123 application on Android, IOS and online).
+The survey can be accessed by searching ohDeer on the Downloadable Surveys list in the Survey123 application (accessible on Android and IOS devices and browser use).

 User options include: